C-Wesley/LearningWIL/Class Based Examples/test_gps/README.md

 If you only want GPS data quickly, a library like in the beginner examples is easier to use.

-If you want to understand what the code the library is doing, this is a step in the right direction.
-However, the actual Sparkfun library takes advantage of concepts such as mutex's which my CS degree barely prepared me to understand, much less teach.
-So instead, I've developed a much more simple to understand version that has some limitations.
+If you want to understand what the code the Sparkfun library is doing, this is a step in the right direction.
+The problem is that the official implementation relies on concepts like mutexes.
+Mutexes are powerful, an excellent tool, and absolutely not something I want to explain in this project.

+So this implementation trades completeness and complexity for simplicity.
+It’s simpler, more readable, but also limited.

 ## Big Picture of the class